cpezzato/active_inference/README.md

 ### Video
 A video clip showing a comparison between a model reference adaptive controller (MRAC) and the novel active inference controller (AIC) is available at https://youtu.be/Vsb0MzOp_TY

+## Troubleshooting

+The controller might need re-tuning to avoid some jitter or reduece overshoot for specific applications with ecrtain grippers.
+This is because the dynamics migth differ too much from real setup to real setup.
+Single tuning of the control parameters per-joint leads to better responses.
+As an example, tuning parameters such as learning rates and variances of the last joint(s) might need to be reduced to avoid jittering.